klawrawkz/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 In this task, you will explore the dependency visualization feature of Azure Migrate.
 This feature uses data gathered by the dependency agent you installed in Task 5.

-1. Return to the Azure Portal and refresh the Azure Migrate **SmartHotel VMs** VM group blade.
+1. Return to the Azure Portal and refresh the Azure Migrate **RootBoySlim VMs** VM group blade.
 The 3 VMs on which the dependency agent was installed should now show their status as 'Installed'.
 (If not, refresh the page **using the browser refresh button**, not the refresh button in the blade.
 It may take up to **5 minutes** after installation for the status to be updated.)

     ![Screenshot showing the dependency agent installed on each VM in the Azure Migrate VM group.](images/Exercise1/dependency-viz-installed.png "Dependency agent installed")